Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 ## Overview

-This sample iOS sample applications demonstrates how sign-up, sign in, sign out, reset password scenarios and call a web API using Microsoft Entra External ID for customers.
+This sample iOS sample applications demonstrates how to sign-up, sign in, sign out, reset password scenarios and call a web API using Microsoft Entra External ID for customers.

 ## Contents